liuzyon/acse-4-gormanium-rush-wolframite/README.md

 make
 ```

-The visualization python module requires a working python installation of `Graphviz`.
+The visualisation python module requires a working python installation of `Graphviz`.
 For conda users a working environment can be

 ```
 conda env create -f environment.yml